🌕

 If all children were universally safe regardless of parentage, Paul's argument collapses.
 There would be no "else" to worry about.
 Why would Paul need to reassure these believers that their children are holy if all children everywhere are holy by default?
 The "else" only makes sense if the alternative — children being unclean — is a real possibility for children outside a covenant household.

-VI.
+VIII.
 Who the Household Model Actually Applies To

 The household model does NOT restrict who can be saved.
 "Whosoever believeth" (John 3:16).
 The door is open to anyone who chooses — spouse, stranger, child of pagans.
 The household model answers only one question: what is the status of those who die before they can choose?